gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 **Prop name: `layout`**

-The image components support three types of layout, which determines the image sizes that are generated, as well as the resizing behavior of the image itself in the browser.
+The image components support three types of layout, which determine the image sizes that are generated, as well as the resizing behavior of the image itself in the browser.
 You can compare the layouts in the video below:

 <video controls autoplay loop>
   <source type="video/mp4" src="./layouts.mp4" />